Skip to main content

 5. Spinal Problems

-If you experience problems with your spine, the chances are that pain will manifest in your neck too.
-Pinched nerves, herniated disks, and bone spurs are all issues that can manifest in both your neck and your spine.
+If you experience problems with your spine, pain will likely manifest in your neck too.
+A key part of understanding what it means when your neck hurts is recognizing its connection to your spine.
+Pinched nerves, herniated disks, and bone spurs are all issues that can cause neck and spinal pain.

 Talk to an emergency doctor right away if your neck pain doesn’t go away, doesn’t respond to medication, or co-occurs with nausea, dizziness, or numbness.
 However, if you experience infrequent or mild neck pain, you may also want to consider researching neck pain treatment in Woodstock, GA.
 Call Ribley Family Chiropractic at 770-592-2505 today to make an appointment.